canwe/blog/_posts/2010-11-26-inserting-adsense-within-post-content-in-thesis-wordpress.md

         }
         add_filter("the_content", "insertAdInPost");

-3. Replace the place holder '[Your-Ad]' with your adsense code and save the file.
+3. Replace the place holder '[Your-Ad]'Â with your adsense code and save the file.
-4. Edit any post in which you want to add Adsense, and place the markup '[adsense]' where you want to insert the ad.
+4. Edit any post in which you want to add Adsense, and place the markup '[adsense]'Â where you want to insert the ad.

 That's it!
 Your own smart Adsense, without using any plug-ins stuff!